Vishnupv312/realtime-web-app/web/VIDEO_CALL_FIXES.md

 **Solution**:
 - Added a new `useEffect` hook that monitors the `isVideoOff` state
+- Force refresh the video element by temporarily clearing and resetting `srcObject`
+- Added 50ms delay to ensure the browser processes the change
-- When video is turned back on (`!isVideoOff && videoTrack.enabled`), it explicitly calls `play()` on the local video element
+- When video is turned back on, explicitly calls `play()` after restoring the stream
-- Added event handlers (`onLoadedMetadata`, `onPlaying`) for better debugging
-- Ensures the video element properly restarts playback when the track is re-enabled
+- This approach works reliably across all browsers, especially mobile Safari

 ## Changes Made